TnzTanim/Body_Pose_Estimation/README.md

 ## Introduction

-This Python script utilizes the OpenCV library and Pose Detection to count push-ups and estimate calories burned during a push-up workout.
+This PussUp_with_calorie_count script utilizes the OpenCV library and Pose Detection to count push-ups and estimate calories burned during a push-up workout.
 The code processes a video input (e.g., from a webcam or a pre-recorded video), detects the person's body pose, calculates push-up angles, and tracks push-up counts and calorie expenditure.
 It also provides visual feedback to guide the user on when to move up or down during a push-up.

 ## Requirements

-- Python: Make sure you have Python installed on your system.
-You can download it from the official Python website.

 - Python Libraries: Install the required Python libraries using pip: